dftd/deadchatxd/README.md

-# deadchatxd
+d# deadchatxdd
-dead chat xd is a Discord bot that will send a "dead chat xd" meme gif if a channel is inactive for a certain amount of time.
+dead chat xdd is a Discord bot that will send a "dead chat xd" meme gif if a channel is inactive for a certain amount of time.

 [Invite me to your server](https://discord.com/api/oauth2/authorize?client_id=747345374309777428&permissions=379904&scope=bot)